 Typeform.
 Easily customizable slides and a decent choice of free themes.

-There is a wide range of distribution methods for different kinds of surveys.
-Your preferences in this matter might affect your choice of the builder.
+There is a wide range of data collection methods for different kinds of surveys.
+Your preferences in this matter might affect your choice of the evaluation tool.

 JotForm and Typeform.
-All most popular delivery methods are available on the free plan.
+All most popular data collection methods are available on the free plan.

 Workshop Butler adds an attendee’s address to the mailing list after registration and can send a form automatically after an event ends.